J. Henry Roraback

 John Henry Roraback (April 5, 1870 – May 19, 1937) was an American lawyer, businessman, and Republican political boss in the state of Connecticut.
 He was one of the most influential figures in early 20th century Connecticut, and had a national impact as well.

 Early life

-Roraback's father John C. Roraback was a farmer, the descendant of German immigrants from one of several settlements named "Rohrbach" in Lorraine who had settled in Columbia County, New York around 1700.
-He moved his family to Sheffield, Massachusetts in the Berkshires around 1846.
-Henry (as he seems to have been usually called) was born in 1870 in Sheffield, Massachusetts.
+Roraback's parents John C. and Maria Roraback were farmers.
+His father was descended from German immigrants from one of several settlements named "Rohrbach" in Lorraine who had settled in Columbia County, New York around 1700.
+The family moved to Sheffield, Massachusetts in the Berkshires around 1846.
+Henry (as he seems to have been usually called) was born on April 5, 1870 in Sheffield, Massachusetts.
 He was educated in the local Sheffield schools and then attended high school in Great Barrington.
 At 19 he moved to North Canaan, Connecticut, where a number of his much older siblings were already established.
 Living with a sister there, he taught school nearby and studied law with his brother Alberto T. Roraback (1849-1923), a lawyer then serving as a county judge.
 He was admitted to the bar in 1892.
 He became a partner in his brother's prosperous practice.